barryclark/jekyll-now/_posts/2018-11-29-Dynamic-ValidateSet.md

 you have the class defined, you pass in the _type name_ of the class as a `[type]` object to the standard `[ValidateSet()]` attribute.

-Let's see the above example with this method instead:
+Let's see the first example with this method instead:

 ```powershell
 using namespace System.Management.Automation